hspark1212/MOFTransformer/docs/source/getting_started/training.md

 - test_only: If True, only the test process is performed without the learning model. (default:`False`)
 - kwargs : configuration for MOFTransformer

+** After version 2.1.1, the best model is saved separately as `best.ckpt`.

 ### Example for training PMTransformer (MOFTransformer):
 ```python